You Credit Score: How's Your FICO?

-Since we live in an automated society, it's not surprising that your ability to repay your mortgage boils down to a single number.
-The years of paying your various bills: your mortgage, vehicle payments, and credit card bills are analyzed, sliced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+Since we live in an computer-driven world, it should come as no surprise that your ability to repay your mortgage loan comes down to just one number.
+The years of paying your various bills: your mortgage, vehicle payments, and credit card bills are analyzed, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-- History of Payments - Do you have any payments later than 30 days?
+- Late Payments - Do you have any payments later than 30 days?

 - Requests for Credit - How many times have you had your credit checked for a loan?